 ---|---|---|---|

-The foundation year is designed to provide a supportive environment in which you can build your confidence, whilst developing the academic and practical skills alongside the subject knowledge to continue on the degree of your choice.
+The foundation year provides a supportive environment in which you can build your confidence, whilst developing the academic and practical skills alongside the subject knowledge to continue on the degree of your choice.

-Throughout the year you will study a range of subjects relevant to subsequent study in Year 1 of your degree and beyond.
-These subjects are supported by modules where your study and mathematical skills are developed.
-The broad scope of subjects is intended to allow study in a range of subject areas and, in some instances, allows flexibility of choice of intended degree route.
+Throughout the foundation year, you will study a range of subjects relevant to subsequent study in Year 1 of your degree and beyond.
+These subjects are supported by modules which develop your study and mathematical skills.
+The broad scope of subjects enables study in a range of subject areas and, in some instances, allows flexibility of choice of intended degree route.
 Subjects start at an elementary level, and there is a strong emphasis on the development of practical skills.
-In the Skills module you will also undertake a project where you focus on a topic relating to your degree subject.
+In the Project-based Science Module you will also undertake a project where you focus on a topic relating to your degree subject.

 30 credits